BhavdeepSinghB/orisabot/readme.md

 **Current Version:**

-    stable - 1.2.2 [running on "The Order of The Red Lotus"] beta - 1.3 [testing on "BotTesting Server"]
+    stable - 1.3 [running on "The Order of The Red Lotus"]

 ## Getting Started